AndroidAppsUsedByMyself/violate_liberty_shame/README.md

 ## Project Roadmap

 - [ ] Add more app detection records.
-- [ ] Develop automated tools to detect app detection behaviors.
+- [ ] Develop automated tools to deal with app detection behaviors.
-- [ ] Provide a web interface for easy browsing and searching.
+- [x] Provide a web interface for easy browsing and searching.

 ## License